containers/podman-desktop/website/blog/2023-04-19-running-a-local-kubernetes-cluster-with-podman-desktop.md

    ![Kind cluster Kubernetes context in the tray](img/running-a-local-kubernetes-cluster-with-podman-desktop/kind-cluster-context-in-the-tray.png)

-   Now you can start working with containers, and your local Kubernetes cluster.
+   At this point, you can start working with containers, and your local Kubernetes cluster.

 #### Additional resources